jw9730/ori-giou/README.md

 # ori-GIoU

-Generalized union over intersection (GIOU) for oriented bounding boxes
+This repo contains an implementation of [Generalized union over intersection (GIoU)](https://giou.stanford.edu/) on oriented bounding boxes.